violazhong/violazhong.github.io/index.md

 * Oct '18: I was invited to join a national housing lawyers eviction records workgroup headed by [Eric Dunn, ACLU](https://www.nhlp.org/about/staff/).
 * Sep '18: I was invited to present a tutorial about issues arised by algorithm-based tenant screening tools at [ACM FAT 2019](https://fatconference.org/index.html).
 * Jun '18: I was in a panel dicussing AI Ethics at [Mechanism for Social Good](http://www.md4sg.com/), [ACM EC'18](http://www.sigecom.org/ec18/).
+* Apr '18: I became the member of [Privacy Research Group](http://www.law.nyu.edu/centers/ili/privacy_research_group), [Information Law Insitute](http://www.law.nyu.edu/centers/ili), [NYU School of Law](http://www.law.nyu.edu/).

 ## Algorithmic Fairness
 The increasing use of [algorithmic predictions](https://www.nytimes.com/2018/02/09/technology/facial-recognition-race-artificial-intelligence.html) to guide socioeconomic decisions has arised a concern: they might inadvertently discriminate certain groups, since the algorithm is polluted by data tinged with historical discrimination and stereotypes.
-And this arguement is not specific to machine learning.
+This is not specific to machine learning.

-## Projects

-## Seminars

-## Papers
+# (## Projects ## Seminars ## Papers ## Resources)

-## Resources